rahultechracers/training_day2/README.md

 tax_calc.rb : This is tax calculator file, Run this file file to calculate tax of input data This file invokes the input.rb file to take the input  filename from user

-input.rb : this file u is used for taking input filename from user
+input.rb : this file is used for taking input filename from user

 calculate_tax.rb : This file is invoked in tac_calc after taking input from user and it call function to calcualte sales tax and import duty